A GRE of 320 is considered a good score, but it also depends upon several other factors, which we will uncover here.

 For MBA programs, the average GRE score requirements are as follows:

 - 21-50: 320+

 Anything above 330 is considered an excellent score for an MBA program scholarship.
-Make sure your profile (bachelor’s/master’s CGPA, work experience, etc.) is better than the average class profile if you are looking for a scholarship.
+Ensure your profile (bachelor’s/master’s CGPA, work experience, etc.) is better than the average class profile if you seek a scholarship.

 Ideally, you should aim to get 325-330+ to secure a good scholarship for your MBA.

 To get into a top program in engineering on scholarship, you should aim for an average GRE score of 325+.
 Generally, all engineering programs of top universities require an average of 165 in Quantitative Reasoning.

 The highest competition within the Engineering program is in Electrical engineering–the ideal GRE test score is 330+, with an average score of 165 in Quantitative Reasoning.